-Figure R4.1 Configuration Mode: Control Word Format
+Figure R5.1 Configuration Mode: Control Word Format

-- Bit 15: Mode "1" for Configuration Mode Programming, "0" for Command Mode Programming.
-Unless a configuration has been saved to Flash memory, the SMD34E2 powers up in Command Mode and shows a configuration error.
-(Hexadecimal value of 6408h.)
-The SMD34E2 will not power the motor or accept commands until a valid configuration is available. - Bit 14: Disable_Antiresonance - "1" disables the antiresonance feature.
+- Bit 15: Mode "1" for Configuration Mode Programming, "0" for Command Mode Programming. - Bit 14: Disable_Antiresonance "1" disables the antiresonance feature.
 "0" enables the anti-resonance feature of the SDM34E2.
 The Anti-resonance feature will provide smoother operation in most cases.
 If you are still experiencing resonance problems with this feature enabled, disable this feature and test the machine again. - Bit 12: Reserved Must equal zero. - Bit 13: Enable_Stall_Detection "0" disables motor stall detection.
 "1" enables motor stall detection.
 Only valid on SMD34E2 units with built in encoders.
 The Use_Encoder bit, which is bit 10 of this word, must be also be set to "1".
 You must also program the Encoder_Resolution parameter in configuration word 6. - Bit 11: Use_Backplane_Proximity "0" when the Backplane_Proximity_Bit is not used when homing the SDM34E2.
 "1" when the Backplane_Proximity_Bit is used when homing the SMD34E2.
 Note that this bit is not the Backplane_Proximity_Bit, but enables or disables its operation.
 Do not use the Backplane_Proximity_Bit if you only want to home to a Home Limit Switch.
 (Leave this bit equal to "0".)
 If you enable this bit and then never turn on the Backplane_Proximity_Bit, the SMD34E2 will ignore all transitions of the home limit switch and you will not be able to home the SMD34E2. - Bit 10: Use_Encoder "0" when the built-in encoder is not used.
 "1" to enable the built-in absolute or quadrature encoder.
 Only valid with the SMD34E2 units that have the built-in encoder.
 You must also program the Encoder_Resolution parameter in configuration word 6. - Bit 9: Reserved Must equal zero. - Bits 8-6: Input 3 Function See the table on the following page. - Bits 5-3: Input 2 Function See the table on the following page. - Bits 2-0: Input 1 Function See the table on the following page.